evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/turtle.rst

-   Pop up a dialog window for input of a number. title is the title of the dialog window, prompt is a text mostly describing what numerical information to input. default: default value, minval: minimum value for input,
+   Pop up a dialog window for input of a number. title is the title of the dialog window, prompt is a text mostly describing what numerical information to input. default: default value, minval: minimum value for imput,
    maxval: maximum value for input
    The number input must be in the range minval .. maxval if these are given.
 If not, a hint is issued and the dialog remains open for